UtrechtUniversity/SWORDS-template/README.md

 ## The SWORDS framework

-- Its goal is to analyze the FAIRness of GitHub repositories of Utrecht University researchers and see how they develop and manage software.
-While the analysis and data collection is done for Utrecht University researchers only, the purpose of this research is to serve as a template for other researchers to scan and review repositories for their university as well.
+- Its goal is to analyze the FAIRness of GitHub repositories of {INSERT YOUR ORGANISATION NAME} researchers and see how they develop and manage software.
+The purpose of this research is to serve as a template for other researchers to scan and review repositories for their organisation as well.